Arrive in Lima, the capital and largest city in Peru, with a population of 10 million.

 Peru has 3 very distinct climate regions; the desert coastal region, Andean Mountain regions and the Amazon Basin.
 Students will visit the desert coast in Lima, though most their time will be in the Andean Mountains.
 During the summer the weather in these parts of Peru are fairly dry, with the chance of rain increasing slightly during the month of August.
 The day time temperatures generally are between 45 and 60 degrees while nights can reach below freezing.
 While at Machu Picchu, students will be in the cloud forest which is considerably more humid and hot than the villages in the Sacred Valley.
 Students need to be prepared to adapt to the rapid temperature changes that occur in mountain environments.
 Please make sure to refer to the packing list when preparing for this program.

-Accommodation on this program range from guest houses to basic hotels.
+Accommodation on this program range from camping to guest houses to basic hotels.